-Huawei had foreseen that not everyone will share the same sentiments as far as the notch is concerned, so it has developed a software tweak that masks the cut-out by disabling the screen space either side of it.
-This creates the illusion of a symmetrical design – and it works well, disguising the slot in all but direct light.
+Thankfully, if like me you’re not the biggest notch-lover, Huawei has developed a software tweak that masks the cut-out by concealing the screen space either side of it.
+This creates the illusion of a consistent black bar – and it works well, disguising the slot in all but direct sunlight.

 As for the screen itself, colours are vibrant, but often feel oversaturated.
-You can, however, adjust the colour balance to suit your personal preference by altering the Colour Mode (it’s set to Vivid by default; I’d recommend switching to Normal as soon as you’ve finished blasting through the initial setup process).
+You can, however, adjust the colour balance to suit your personal preference by altering the Colour Mode in the settings menu (it’s set to Vivid by default; I’d recommend switching to Normal as soon as you’ve finished blasting through the initial setup process).

-I found the LCD screen on the P20 to be a little less clear than the OLED panel on the Galaxy S9 and P20 Pro, failing to deliver true blacks where required.
-LCD does have its advantages, however: it’s far brighter than its OLED counterpart and maintains a consistent colour temperature even when operating at bright levels.
+I found the LCD screen on the P20 to be a little less clear than the AMOLED panel on the P20 Pro, failing to deliver true blacks when required.
+LCDs do have their advantages, however: the panel on the P20 was far brighter than its AMOLED counterpart, and maintains a consistent colour temperature even when operating at bright levels.

-And thanks to the screen’s eye-destroying maximum brightness, you’ll have no trouble whatsoever following directions, reading a message, or watching a YouTube video in direct sunlight.
-But you will need to hold the handset head-on for a clear view of what’s going on, since it doesn’t offer the best viewing angles.
+Thanks to the screen’s impressive maximum brightness, you’ll have no trouble following directions or watching a YouTube video in direct sunlight.
+That said, you’ll need to hold the handset head-on for a clear view of what’s going on, since it doesn’t offer the best viewing angles.